Hejtmus/svelte-lightbox/README.md

 - lightboxProps: `HTMLDivElement`
 - thumbnailProps: `HTMLDivElement`

+#### Using CSS

 If you'd like to change global styles, feel free to override these global CSS classes instead: `.svelte-lightbox-main`, `.svelte-lightbox-body`, `.svelte-lightbox-overlay`, `.svelte-lightbox-header`, `.svelte-lightbox-footer` and `.svelte-lightbox-thumbnail`.

 ### transitionDuration `number`